mullvad/wireguard-apple/Sources/WireGuardKitGo/README.md

 # To test with DAITA
 One can no longer just run `go test` and see all the tests pass.
-To be able to test this module with DAITA and run all the niceties of native Go testing toolkit (e.g. the race detector) one must reign over some ancient runes like
+To be able to test this module with DAITA and run all the niceties of native Go testing toolkit (e.g. the race detector), we must build `maybenot` for wireguard-go, so do please run the above build commands first.
+One must also reign over some ancient runes like so:
-so:

 ```bash
  GOEXPERIMENT=cgocheck2 CGO_ENABLE=1 go test -tags daita ./...